 Looking for a break from the hustle and bustle?
 How about a night or two at a quaint bed and breakfast in the middle of the country?
 Enjoy a homemade breakfast, comfortable rooms and an indoor heated pool.
 Small dogs are welcome, according to owner Brenda Miller, offering pets and owners a chance to take a break from their hectic lives.
 “We’re right here in Amish County so they can see the slow pace of Amish lifestyle,” says Miller.
 “People like to come here and relax.
 It’s a great change of pace and a great way to appreciate the simple things, even something as simple as being able to look up at night and see a sky filled with stars.”

-Where: Indiana Dunes National Lakeshore Visitor Center, 1215 N. State Road 49, Porter, Indiana
+Where: Indiana Dunes National Park Visitor Center, 1215 N. State Road 49, Porter, Indiana

 Sure, the beach is the first thing you think of when you hear about the Indiana Dunes, but don’t limit those thoughts to a few hours spent running through the sand and splashing in the water.
 The Dunes offer so much more – 15,000 acres in all of beautiful landscape that draws in hikers, bicyclists, nature observers and more.
 Want your dog to forgive you for those 50-square feet of grass he gets to “explore” the rest of the year?
 Take him to the Dunes, where he’ll explore challenging dunes, quiet forests, unique wetlands, flowing rivers, bright prairies and tranquil forests.
 “It’s a little bit of heaven right here in the Midwest,” says Chicago resident Barbara Thompson, who tries to bring her children to the Dunes a few times each summer.
 “You completely forget how close you are to Chicago.
 It’s like you’re in another world.”